timm/ezr/docs/about.md

 	  if callable(x):  return x.__name__
 	  return x

-The programmer did place the rows in a DATA object that held the rows, and their summary in a COLS object.
+The programmer did place the rows in a DATA object that held the `rows`.
+Also, a summary of those rows is maintained in `cols` (which is a COLS object).

     # define a DATA struct
     def DATA(): return o(rows=[], cols=[])